piotrmgs/puiseux-cvnn/README.md

 ## License
 This project is released under the MIT License.
 See [LICENSE](LICENSE) for details.

 ---

 **MIT-BIH Arrhythmia Database**
 ECG recordings are redistributed under the PhysioNet open-access license.
 Please ensure compliance with the original terms: https://physionet.org/content/mitdb/1.0.0/

 ---

+**RadioML 2016.10A**
+This dataset is released by DeepSig under the Creative Commons Attribution‑NonCommercial‑ShareAlike 4.0 International (CC BY‑NC‑SA 4.0) license.
+The dataset is **not redistributed** in this repository.
+Please ensure compliance with the original terms and cite the dataset appropriately (see the DeepSig datasets page for details).

+---